ansible/ansible/docs/docsite/rst/playbooks_loops.rst

 Looping over Filetrees
 ``````````````````````

 ``with_filetree`` matches all files in a tree recursively.
-So you can recurse of a tree of files within the task loop, and e.g. template a complete tree of files to a target system with little effort while retaining permissions and ownership.
+So you can recurse over a tree of files within the task loop, and e.g. template a complete tree of files to a target system with little effort while retaining permissions and ownership.

 The ``filetree`` lookup-plugin supports directories, files and symlinks.
 But also SELinux and other file properties.
 Here is a complete list of what each file object consists of: